dro248/electron_player/JSONFormat.md

 There are two types of censors: blur and black.
 The "blur" censor blurs the image of a rectangle defined by the `position` value.
-It is blurred according to the `amount` value.
+It is blurred according to the `amount` value, which ranges from `0px` to infinity, with higher numbers blurring more.
+`30px` is a standard amount .
 The "black" type blacks out a rectangle the as defined by the `position`.

 ### Censor Examples
 #### Solid Color Censor